kracr/temporal-data-generator/README.md

 In order to generate different sequences from the event data generated in the previous step, users can directly run the executable jar **[GenACT_partition.jar](https://drive.google.com/file/d/1IXnHdioTIB-vLDYAdT9gecQfyyChEdym/view?usp=sharing)** that generates the datasets using the default configurationsd.

-In order to create partitions based on attributes--> java -jar partition.jar --attribute conference/user/domain/tweet_type/object.
+In order to create partitions based on attributes--> java -jar partition.jar --attribute conference/user/domain/tweet_type/object DirectoryPath.
+Example: java -jar partition.jar --attribute conference C:\GitHub\temporal-data-generator

 (conference: creates sequences corresponding to different conference instances, user: creates sequences corresponding to different users involved throughout the conference,
 domain: creates segments corresponding to different research domains such as AI, tweetType creates segments based on tweet categories defined in the paper such as Announcement, Insight etc, object: creates partition based on different objects in each [s p o] triple).

-In order to create partitions based on shape--> java -jar partition.jar --shape star/chain/tree/other. user can specify the shape they want for their segments by writing the query in other.txt file.
+In order to create partitions based on shape--> java -jar partition.jar --shape star/chain/tree/other DirectoryPath. user can specify the shape they want for their segments by writing the query in other.txt file.
+Example: java -jar partition.jar --shape star C:\GitHub\temporal-data-generator

 <a name="code"></a>
 ### 3.3.
 Using Source Code :